Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-# Specification: Live Media Ingest # {#IngestSpec}
+# Specification: live Media Ingest # {#IngestSpec}

 ## Abstract ## {#Abstract}

-   This draft presents the specification of Live Media Ingest.
+   This draft presents the specification of live Media Ingest.
    Two profiles are defined, the first profile, CMAF ingest is based on fragmented MPEG-4 (fmp4).
 The second profile is based on MPEG DASH and HLS.
 Details on ingest of